-- (1) Section 2 (enforcement) of the 1953 Act is amended as follows. - (2) In subsection (2)- - (a) after "any land" insert "(other than premises)", - (b) after "police officer", in each place where those words occur, insert "or inspector", - (c) for "that land, and the land" substitute "land that". - (3) After that subsection, insert- - "(2A) Where in the case of a dog found on any land (other than premises) a police officer or inspector has reasonable cause to believe that- - (a) the dog has been attacking or worrying livestock on land (whether the land on which the dog is found or other land) that appears to him to be agricultural land, and - (b) it is necessary to seize the dog in order to identify and secure evidence of the commission of an offence under section 1 of this Act, then the police officer or inspector may seize the dog and may detain it for as long as necessary to identify and secure any such evidence.".
+- (1) Section 2 (enforcement) of the 1953 Act is amended as follows. - (2) In subsection (2)- - (a) after "any land" insert "(other than premises)", - (c) for "that land, and the land" substitute "land that". - (3) After that subsection, insert- - "(2A) Where in the case of a dog found on any land (other than premises) a police officer has reasonable cause to believe that- - (a) the dog has been attacking or worrying livestock on land (whether the land on which the dog is found or other land) that appears to him to be agricultural land, and - (b) it is necessary to seize the dog in order to identify and secure evidence of the commission of an offence under section 1 of this Act, then the police officer may seize the dog and may detain it for as long as necessary to identify and secure any such evidence.".